Did You Know? Audio Description Is Required by Law

 Media and Entertainment

-In October 2010, then-President Barack Obama signed the 21st Century Communications and Video Accessibility Act (CVAA) into effect, requiring that modern communications technologies be made accessible to all people regardless of vision and hearing loss.
+In October 2010, then-President Barack Obama signed the 21st Century Communications and Video Accessibility Act (CVAA) into law, ensuring that modern communications technologies are accessible to all, regardless of vision or hearing status.

 Enterprise Organizations & Corporations

-Failure to provide accessible videos has resulted in several corporate lawsuits, including one with FedEx.
+Failure to provide accessible videos has resulted in several corporate lawsuits, including a notable suit involving FedEx.
 While requirements may differ depending on the circumstances, enterprise organizations and corporations may consider taking a proactive approach by providing captions and AD.

 Higher Education

-Private and public colleges that receive federal funding must comply with the Rehabilitation Act.
-Colleges that receive state funding must comply with local state laws, too (often called mini-508s).
-All colleges provide a public accommodation and must comply with ADA requirements.
+Both public and private institutions that receive federal funding must comply with the requirements outlined in the Rehabilitation Act.
+Similarly, institutions that receive state funding must comply with local state laws (“little 508s”).
+The education and services provided by educational institutions are considered to be a “public accommodation,” and as such, all institutions must also comply with ADA requirements regarding audio description.

-Due to scrupulous accessibility legislation for higher educations, institutions must provide AD for their video content – with or without a request.
+Due to scrupulous accessibility legislation in the world of education, institutions should proactively include AD on their video content – with or without a request.

 How to Get in Compliance